 Curious whether you have the natural abilities for working in HR?
 We spoke to the experts and rounded up seven signs you’d thrive in the field.
 Keep reading to find out whether you should be working in human resources.

 You should consider working in HR if …

 Other parents never hesitate to talk to you on the playground and your kids’ teachers know they can come to you if they need help around the classroom.
 Your friendly, approachable demeanor immediately puts others at ease, no matter what they need to talk to you about.

 “Approachability is key to building trust and rapport with employees, colleagues and leadership,” says Amy Wolcott, talent manager at Sprout Social.
 Employees need to be comfortable talking to their HR representative no matter how sensitive a situation may be.

 2. You don’t shy away from research

 You’re willing to hit the books and put in the research it takes to tackle any project, from planting a vegetable garden to buying the best car for your family’s needs.
 You know how important research can be when it comes to making good decisions, so you always do your due diligence.

-HR specialists play a large part in their company’s policies around hiring, firing, benefits and discrimination—all things which are governed by strict state and federal laws.
+HR professionals play a large role in their company’s policies around hiring, firing, benefits and discrimination—all things which are governed by strict state and federal laws.
 A successful HR rep will need to do the research and commit to continued training to ensure their company doesn’t violate employment laws, according to Jennifer Cullert, head of HR at Manhattan-based law firm Labaton Sucharow.